 - 2 tablespoons vegetable oil

-To add a little more flavor to your Cyril Lignac-style sweet crêpes, you can flavour them with rum, orange blossom, or add a little vanilla extract (still no Espelette pepper, sorry…).
+To add a little more flavor to your sweet pancakes à la Cyril Lignac, you can flavor them with rum, orange blossom water, or add a little vanilla extract.
+(Still no Espelette pepper, sorry…)

-- In a mixing bowl, combine the flour, sugar and pinch of salt.
+- In a bowl, mix the flour and sugar and add a pinch of salt.

-- Add the eggs one by one, taking care to whisk between each addition.
+- Add the eggs one at a time, taking care to whisk the mixture between each addition.

-- Gradually add the vegetable oil, then the milk, and mix thoroughly.
+- Gradually pour in the vegetable oil, then the milk, and mix thoroughly.

-- Flavor the pancake batter to taste (rum, orange blossom or vanilla extract).
+- Flavor the pancake batter according to your tastes and preferences (rum, orange blossom water, or vanilla extract).

-- Ideally, leave the crêpe batter to rest for at least 1 hour.
+- Ideally, let the crêpe batter rest for at least 1 hour.
 If you’re in a hurry, you can start cooking without letting the batter rest.